 Anyone whose paycheck deposits directly into a bank account is using the ACH network, an electronic network through which money moves directly from one bank account to another.
-Although setting up transfers for payments can be time consuming — payees must provide banking information, which is easier to acquire from existing payee relationships — transfers are easy thereafter.
+Although setting up instructions for a payment can be time consuming — payees must provide banking information, which is easier to acquire from existing payee relationships — transfers are easy thereafter.

 ACH deposits are also subject to a 1-3 business day turnaround, which might not work in time for critical situations.

 Enter Same Day ACH payments.
-Introduced in September 2016, Same Day ACH uses the existing ACH infrastructure but processes payments within the same business day instead of two.
+Introduced in September 2016, Same Day ACH uses the existing ACH infrastructure but processes payments within the same business day instead of one to two business days.
 Same Day ACH transactions are easy to execute for those already familiar with ACH.